GCA Team Uses New Techniques to Develop More Effective Spaces in Zambia

 In 2014, the OU students assisted in designing a village for 1500 orphaned children.
 The village needed to provide schools, parks, homes, water systems, and other necessary features.
 During the summer of 2015, the students helped develop a plan for a primary school in the village.
 The plan contained different configurations for possible proposed sites.
 In 2016, the students developed another plan for a high school.

 During 2017, the community opened a primary school based on the OU team’s design.
-That summer, Boeck and Lee returned to Zambia to see how well the community’s needs were being met by the school.
-Boeck and Lee interviewed students, teachers, and administrators from both the OU-designed school named Chainda and another nearby school named Bauleni.
+In October of 2018, Boeck and Le returned to Zambia to see how well the community’s needs were being met by the school.
+Boeck and Le interviewed students, teachers, and administrators from both the OU-designed school named Chainda and another nearby school named Bauleni.

-Boeck and Lee found that Chainda had far fewer issues with layout and facilities than Bauleni.
+Boeck and Le found that Chainda had far fewer issues with layout and facilities than Bauleni.
 They attribute this success to the use of photovoice and focus groups by the OU team.

 Photovoice and focus groups are not often used in the design of schools.
 Additionally, the people in charge of designing schools rarely include input from students.
 Instead, they prefer to speak with the teachers and administrators who will be using the space.
 This, however, is problematic.